Female Hormones and Oral Health

 - Pregnancy Gingivitis: increases in progesterone levels can aid in bacteria growth associated with gingivitis.
 It is especially important to practice good oral hygiene habits during pregnancy to prevent gingivitis.

 - Weakened Enamel: morning sickness can lead to weakened enamel as stomach acid from vomiting wears away the teeth.
 Tooth erosion is not pleasant and a worn-out enamel can lead to dull and yellowed looking teeth.

 It is important to visit your dentist during pregnancy for preventative treatment and cleanings to avoid detrimental damage from these issues.

 Using birth control pills can have the same effects on oral health as pregnancy.
 The unnatural release of hormones can also cause gingivitis.
 If you are using oral contraceptives be sure to take extra care of your teeth and visit your dentist for routine cleanings to ensure your oral hygiene is maintained.

 Menopausal women suffer from a variety of hormone-induced symptoms, but oftentimes forget about the effects menopause can have on their oral health.
 Common symptoms include:

-For more information about female dental care or to receive treatment for any oral conditions book your appointment with Dr's Rifkin & Raanan today.
+For more information about female dental care or to receive treatment for any oral conditions, book an appointment with on of the best cosmetic dentists in Beverly Hills.